andrewwint/ml-pipeline/src/README.md

 4. **Integrate Systems**: Connect to CRM, support tools, and analytics platforms
 5. **Monitor Performance**: Track metrics and optimize based on usage patterns

-This API transforms raw customer feedback into strategic business intelligence, enabling data-driven decisions that improve customer satisfaction and drive growth.
+This API processes customer feedback to provide sentiment analysis, unmet needs identification, and safety concern detection for marketing and product teams.